mattoi/frambo-backend-study/spring-boot/README.md

 The `@Service` layer is meant to validade requests coming in from the controllers to make sure the request bodies are in line with the business logic.
 In case of an invalid request, the methods in this layer will attempt to point out all the errors that need fixing in order to turn it into a valid one.

 ### Controller Layer
 This layer uses `@RestController` to offer HTTP endpoints for the various database operations implemented in the project.
 By default, `@ModelAttribute` uses Jackson to automatically convert the data classes into JSON and vice-versa, but in some methods it was preferrable to use `@RequestBody` with a `Map` to get more specific results.
-(TODO) I'm making an effort to make sure each method returns an appropriate response code for each type of input, and show the errors found in the Service layer when applicable.
+Each method returns an appropriate response code for each type of input, and show the errors found in the Service layer when applicable.